-New D.C. vaccine sign-up system to launch Wednesday; Maryland raises more equity questions
+New D.C. vaccine sign-up system to launch Wednesday; in Maryland, more equity questions arise

 Bowser discouraged people who are not eligible to be vaccinated from registering when the system opens, saying they will not yet be considered for appointments.
 She wants to avoid potentially overloading the website and frustrating those who might not be eligible for a while.

-“It could take, it could take weeks, even take months, depending on your risk factor and eligibility,” Bowser said.
+“It could take weeks, even take months, depending on your risk factor and eligibility,” Bowser said.
 “We do not currently have enough vaccine for everybody who wants it.”

-Forty percent of the initial portal appointments will be reserved for residents who are 65 and older, while another 40 percent will go to residents aged 18-64 with a qualifying medical condition.
+Forty percent of the initial portal appointments will be reserved for residents 65 and older, while another 40 percent will go to residents ages 18 to 64 with a qualifying medical condition.
 Twenty percent of appointments will go to essential workers.
 Half of all these appointments are reserved for people who live in priority Zip codes.

 In Maryland, a new state analysis found rural counties have received nearly twice as many vaccine doses per capita than more populous jurisdictions in the center of the state, illustrating a rural-suburban divide that also breaks along partisan lines.
-Most of the counties that received the largest share of vaccines lean Republican.
+Most of the counties that received the largest share of vaccine lean Republican.

-The revelation prompted a new round of questions for the administration of Gov. Larry Hogan (R), whose vaccine rollout has been criticized by Democratic state lawmakers.
+The revelation prompted a new round of questions for the administration of Gov. Larry Hogan (R), whose vaccine rollout has been criticized by Democratic state legislators.

 Five counties on the Eastern Shore and the state’s westernmost county each received more than 20 doses per 100 residents, while those in the capital region, including Montgomery and Prince George’s counties, received fewer than 11 doses per 100 residents, the analysis by the Department of Legislative Services found.